Art-Sells/HPM/MASS/LPP/LPPCodeBase/Infrastructure/README.md

   - Auto-generation of pool ladders around oracle price.
   - Internal orbit registry (-/+500 orbits (all the same)) and lever to turn off pool orbits.
   - Same fee model extended LPP-wide.
-  - retest with spec files, add security (test all edge cases) and expand delete all ("you"s)
+  - retest with spec files, add security (test all edge cases [testERC20 mints, etc]) and expand delete all ("you"s)

 ## 7. Prepare to buildPublic indexer & SDK
   - Ship a tiny TS SDK: